“Tipping Points” Symposium — June 9, 2016

 Christopher Foote, Lara Loewenstein and Paul Willen, also looking at the housing sector, find that, despite popular perceptions, the large increase in mortgage debt before the financial crisis was not sparked by higher rates of mortgage borrowing among lower-income communities: Between 2001 and 2006, the richest quintile of zip codes accounted for about $1.5 trillion of new mortgage debt compared to about $320 billion for the lowest quintile, and defaults across income categories rose in rough proportion as well.
 In their view, overall mortgage debt rose in the early 2000s not because borrowing constraints for marginal borrowers were relaxed, but rather because households across the income distribution thought housing was a good investment.
 In other words, a tipping point (of excessive mortgage borrowing leading to a crash) was fueled not by a financial indicator (the amount of income needed for a mortgage), but by a psychological one (the expected increase in future housing prices).
 This finding reminds me of an observation by economist Chris Carroll who, in a 2013 keynote address for our Center at the St. Louis Fed, argued that household deleveraging was also primarily driven by the psychological notion of expectations—that deleveraging is over when people think it is over.
 4

-And finally, Zachary Bleemer, Meta Brown, Donghoon Lee and Wilbert van der Klaauw examine the tipping point that resides at the intersection of college costs and homeownership in early adulthood.
-Average enrollment-weighted college tuition and fees per school year, measured at the level of the state, rose by $5,385 between 2001 and 2009.
+And finally, Zachary Bleemer, Meta Brown, Donghoon Lee, Katherine Strair and Wilbert van der Klaauw examine the tipping point that resides at the intersection of college costs and homeownership in early adulthood.
+Average enrollment-weighted public college tuition and fees per school year, measured at the level of the state, rose by $3,843 between 2001 and 2009.
 How are recent cohorts absorbing this surge in college costs, and what effect is it having on their post-schooling consumption?
-In aggregate analysis of tuition, educational attainment, and debt patterns for nine youth cohorts across the states, Bleemer et al. find that the 2001-2009 tuition hike is associated with a $4,021 increase in average student debt per capita among 24-year-olds from 2003 to 2011.
-However, they estimate no meaningful response to tuition in the state-cohorts’ graduation rates.
+In aggregate analysis of tuition, educational attainment, and debt patterns for nine youth cohorts across the states, Bleemer et al. find that the 2001-2009 tuition hike is associated with a $1,628 increase in average student debt per capita among 24-year-olds from 2003 to 2011.
+However, they estimate no meaningful response to tuition in the state-cohorts’ college enrollment, years of post-high school schooling, and BA attainment rates.
 The estimates are consistent with American youth having absorbed tuition shocks not by foregoing schooling, but instead by amassing more debt.
-Further analysis demonstrates that the $5,385 real tuition climb, despite leaving graduation unchanged, can explain between 1 and 4 of the observed 7-percentage point decline in age 28-30 homeownership over 2007-2015 for these same nine cohorts.
+Further analysis demonstrates that the $3,843 real tuition climb, despite leaving higher educational attainment unchanged, can explain between 11 and 35 percent of the observed 8-percentage point decline in age 28-30 homeownership over 2007-2015 for these same nine cohorts.
 The results suggest that states that increase college costs for current student cohorts can expect to see a response not through a decline in workforce skills, but instead through weaker spending among young consumers in the years to come.
 Naturally, given the rise of student loan balances documented by several authors in this volume, as well as research by William Elliott and IlSung Nam as well as Richard Fry of the Pew Research Center (among others) showing lower levels of net worth—due to lower levels of homeownership, retirement savings, family formation, small business ownership, etc.—among college graduates with loans compared to those without loans, the findings of Bleemer et al. suggest that multiple or cascading tipping points are triggered by rising college costs.5 6

 Beyond the papers, the discussion yielded some other perceptive observations as well.
 One, echoing Foote et al., as well as Emmons and Ricketts, was that we must go well beyond the balance sheet to understand the notion of a tipping point in household debt.
 Systemic, demographic and sociological mechanisms may propel lower-income and disadvantaged families to a negative tipping point, while other institutional mechanisms may drive a more advantaged family to a positive one.
 There’s also an aspirational element: when a young adult does not pursue her goal of homeownership because of student debt, an aspiration is forgone; this, in turn, may affect the perception of other debt, wealth-building or not.
 Finally, there’s a generational element: a debt- and risk-averse young millennial may have been spooked by the consequences of easy mortgage and consumer credit on his Generation X parents, who may still be recovering from the Great Recession; he may instead aspire to own or owe nothing, simply getting by in the “gig” economy.
 Each of these observations, of course, is fodder for further research.